fresh2nd/PicasaWebAlbums/README.md

 ----------

 Added field weight(times the tag is used) to the Tag Object.
+Added field credit to the Photo Object.
-Added field credit(author) to the Photo Object.
+Added field author to the Photo Object.

 PicasaWebAlbums
 ===============